-a.
-All double action shooting with revolver.
+- a.
+All double action shooting with revolver. - b.

-b.
 One and two-handed shooting may be used.
 However, two-handed shooting is recommended.

-- 6. Target Scoring - a.
+6. Target Scoring

+- a.
 Silhouette targets shall be used.
 A 5 point score shall be granted for each round discharged inside of the seven (7) ring (center mass) as specified in Section 635.1. - b.
 All shots count, even if the firearm accidentally discharges. - c.
-A shot hole, the leading edge of which comes in contact with the outside of the scoring area, will be scored as 5 points. - 7.
-Late Shots - a.
-When a shot is fired after the allotted time, it will be scored as a zero ("0").
+A shot hole, the leading edge of which comes in contact with the outside of the scoring area, will be scored as 5 points. - d.
+Rounds discharged outside of the seven (7) ring shall not be scored.